ThomasRabn/ece-web-labs/README.md

 - #### Git and DevOps <img height="19px" alt="devops" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Devops-toolchain.svg/1280px-Devops-toolchain.svg.png"/>

+  - ##### Tests

+  We have implemented some `unit tests` in the back-end that can be launched using `npm test`.
+Because we have an authenticate middleware, the `test` command create a `.env` file that allows the tests to bypass the requested `Authorization` header.

   - ##### Git and Versionning <img height="18px" alt="git" src="https://git-scm.com/images/logos/downloads/Git-Icon-1788C.png"/>

   Since years we have been using Git, it is only since September that we are learning about real DevOps methods and better Git usages.
 As we are using this GitHub repository since the beginning of the school year, it is a mix of different approaches and it is not well-structured.